theprismlab/prism-website/README.md

+# PRISM Website

+## Deployment

+Currently deployed at dev.theprismlab.org/.
+Moving to the official URL can be done by changing the Load Balancer Rules to match theprismlab.org instead of dev.theprismlab.org

+Deployment can be done through Jenkins under DEPLOY-PORTAL > DEPLOY-PRISM-WEBSITE

 # Vuetify (Default)

 This is the official scaffolding tool for Vuetify, designed to give you a head start in building your new Vuetify application.
 It sets up a base template with all the necessary configurations and standard directory structure, enabling you to begin development without the hassle of setting up the project from scratch.